Derrick Kindred

-Derrick Dwayne Kindred Jr. (born December 15, 1993) is a former American football safety.
-He played college football at Texas Christian University, and was drafted by the Cleveland Browns in the fourth round of the 2016 NFL Draft.
+Derrick Dwayne Kindred Jr. (born December 15, 1993) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the TCU Horned Frogs, and was selected by the Cleveland Browns in the fourth round of the 2016 NFL draft.

-Early years
+Early life

 Derrick Dwayne Kindred, Jr. was born December 15, 1993, in San Antonio, Texas, to Derrick Kindred, Sr. and his then-wife, Karen Randle.
 His father was a truck driver, and his mother was a physical therapist (although later she became a pharmacy technician).
 His parents divorced, and Kindred was raised by his mother and attended Karen Wagner High School in San Antonio.
 In high school, Kindred was both an offensive and defensive player.
 As an offensive running back, Kindred rushed for 1604 yd and scored 14 touchdowns in his senior year.
 On defense that same season, he had 71 tackles, two sacks, and returned two kickoffs for touchdowns.
 He was named the best two-way player among all Class 5A schools by the San Antonio Express-News in 2011.

 At 5 ft 9 in and 180 lb during the college draft, Kindred was only recruited by the University of Texas at San Antonio (UTSA), which was just beginning to put together a football program.
 Kindred initially committed to UTSA as part of its inaugural recruiting class.
-Before National Signing day, Baylor University and Texas Christian University (TCU) expressed interest in him.
+Before National Signing Day, Baylor University and Texas Christian University (TCU) expressed interest in him.
 Kindred changed his commitment to TCU just before the commitment deadline.